ImtiazVision/Motivation-/README.md

 # Motivation-

+Making progress in important work is the single most powerful day-to-day motivation on the workplace.

 **Controlling contingent reward**, often known as if then rewards, is a fundamental principle about workplace motivation that we must all understand.